-- 5.1 The amount of the fine has been calculated in line with the SRA's published guidance on its approach to setting an appropriate financial penalty (the Guidance). - 5.2 Having regard to the Guidance, the SRA and the firm agree that the nature of the misconduct was more serious (score of three).
+- 6.1 The amount of the fine has been calculated in line with the SRA's published guidance on its approach to setting an appropriate financial penalty (the Guidance). - 6.2 Having regard to the Guidance, the SRA and the firm agree that the nature of the misconduct was more serious (score of three).
 This is because the firm should have been aware of its obligation to complete CMRAs.
-The firm undertakes significant amount of conveyancing which is a high-risk area of work.
-The firm has failed to follow published guidance, such as the Legal Sector Affinity Group guidance, and pay sufficient regard to the SRA's warning notice on CMRAs, first published on 18 October 2023. - 5.3 Although the firm put in place a CMRA process, following the SRA's desk-based review, both client risk and matter risk were not being adequately assessed for a significant period of time following the introduction of the MLRs 2017. - 5.4 The SRA considers that the impact of harm or risk of harm is assessed as being low (score of two).
+The firm undertakes significant amount of work in scope of the MLRs 2017.
+The firm has failed to follow published guidance, such as the Legal Sector Affinity Group guidance, and pay sufficient regard to the SRA's warning notice and guidance on CMRAs, first published on 18 October 2023. - 6.3 Although the firm put in place a CMRA process, following the SRA's desk-based review, both client risk and matter risk were not being adequately assessed for a significant period of time following the introduction of the MLRs 2017. - 6.4 The SRA considers that the impact of harm or risk of harm is assessed as being low (score of two).
 This is because there is no evidence of any harm being caused as a result of the firm not completing client and matter risk assessments.
-There is no evidence that the lack of CMRAs caused the firm to fail to identify its high-risk clients or apply the correct level of due diligence on matters, despite being obliged to complete CMRAs pursuant to the MLRs 2017. - 5.5 The nature and impact scores add up to five.
-This places the penalty in Band "B", as directed by the guidance. - 5.6 Since November 2024, the firm has confirmed it put in place measures to ensure continuing and future compliance, reviewed all live in-scope files and ensured the necessary documentation has been placed on them, and trained staff on implementing the firm's CMRAs process.
-Despite its current compliance, it failed to do this for a period of over five years.
+There is no evidence that the lack of CMRAs caused the firm to fail to identify its high-risk clients or apply the correct level of due diligence on matters, despite being obliged to complete CMRAs pursuant to the MLRs 2017. - 6.5 The nature and impact scores add up to five.
+This places the penalty in Band "B", as directed by the guidance. - 6.6 Since February 2025, the firm has confirmed it put in place measures to ensure continuing and future compliance, reviewed all live in-scope files and ensured the necessary documentation has been placed on them.
+Despite its current compliance, it failed to do this for a period of several years.
 The lack of client and matter risk assessments on files, over this period, shows a pattern of behaviour and increases the risks of the firm laundering illicit funds.
-The SRA, therefore, considers a basic penalty in the higher end of the bracket to be appropriate. - 5.7 Based on the evidence the firm has provided of its annual domestic turnover for the most recent tax year, this results in a basic penalty of £52,318. - 5.8 The SRA considers that the basic penalty should be reduced to £36,623.
-This reduction reflects the mitigation set out in paragraph 4.2 above. - 5.9 The firm does not appear to have made any financial gain or received any other benefit as a result of its conduct.
-Therefore, no adjustment is necessary, and the financial penalty is £36,623.
+The SRA, therefore, considers a basic penalty in the higher end of the bracket to be appropriate. - 6.7 Based on the evidence the firm has provided of its annual domestic turnover for the most recent tax year, this results in a basic penalty of £1,919. - 6.8 The SRA considers that the basic penalty should be reduced to £1,536.
+This reduction reflets the mitigation set out in paragraph 5.2 above. - 6.9 The firm does not appear to have made any financial gain or received any other benefit as a result of its conduct.
+Therefore, no adjustment is necessary and the financial penalty is £1,536.

-6. Publication
+7. Publication

-- 6.1 Rule 9.2 of the SRA Regulatory and Disciplinary Procedure Rules states that any decision under Rule 3.1 or 3.2, including a Financial Penalty, shall be published unless the particular circumstances outweigh the public interest in publication. - 6.2 The SRA considers it appropriate that this agreement is published as there are no circumstances that outweigh the public interest in publication and it is in the interest of transparency in the regulatory and disciplinary process.
+- 7.1 Rule 9.2 of the SRA Regulatory and Disciplinary Procedure Rules states that any decision under Rule 3.1 or 3.2, including a Financial Penalty, shall be published unless the particular circumstances outweigh the public interest in publication. - 7.2 The SRA considers it appropriate that this agreement is published as there are no circumstances that outweigh the public interest in publication and it is in the interest of transparency in the regulatory and disciplinary process.

-7. Acting in a way which is inconsistent with this agreement
+8. Acting in a way which is inconsistent with this agreement